sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 9.3.1 =
+* Improvement: Consistency of spacing in recipe notes
+* Fix: Prevent PHP error when using old versions of Yoast SEO
+* Fix: Better matching of YouTube URLs when using query paramaters
+* Fix: Importing of deprecated mv_recipe shortcode from Create
+* Fix: Prevent long URLs when doing a search on the comments page

 = 9.3.0 =
 * Feature: Patterns for the Template Editor
 * Feature: Expandable block for the Template Editor